1. Home

 Utility companies want to minimize their costs, so they want to purchase SRECs from the fewest number of sellers possible.
 As a result, the easiest way for homeowners to sell SRECs are through brokers that aggregate and sell SRECs to utilities.

-SREC markets don’t exist in every state, but they do in Delaware, Maryland, Massachusetts, New Jersey, Ohio, Pennsylvania, Virginia, and Washington, D.C..
+SREC markets don’t exist in every state, but they do in Delaware, Illinois, Maryland, Massachusetts, New Jersey, Ohio, Pennsylvania, Virginia, and Washington, D.C..

 How Does the SREC Market Work?